 2. Use Early Intervention Services

-About 95% of parents of children with hearing loss don’t have hearing loss themselves.
-So they have a lot to learn about living with and treating the condition.
-That’s where an early intervention program comes in.
-It helps you coordinate all the services your child will need.
-Babies with hearing loss should get early intervention as soon as possible.
+About 95% of parents of children with hearing loss don’t have the condition themselves.
+So they have a lot to learn about living with and treating it.
+An early intervention program helps you coordinate all the services your child will need.
+Babies with hearing loss should get in one as soon as possible.